 IV: The use of growth hormones and wide range antibiotics in our industrialized food supply has created more medicine resistant infections and viruses, with an increase in genetic disorders and illnesses.

-The usage of growth hormones in cattle is to allow increased production in milk supplies.
+Growth hormones are given to cattle to increase production of milk supplies.

 Antibiotics are widely used to prevent illness and death of cattle and poultry due to confined space and abhorrent industrial conditions.

-The usage of growth hormones is 100% banned in Canada, Australia, New Zealand, Japan and most of Europe.
+The use of growth hormones is 100% banned in Canada, Australia, New Zealand, Japan and most of Europe.

-V: Case studies and physician opinion on treatment and elimination of life altering illnesses by a more natural and less pharmaceutical means.
+V: Case studies and physician opinions on treatment and elimination of life altering illnesses support a more natural and less pharmaceutical means.

-Restoration effects on the body by eliminating these toxic ingredients
+Restoration effects on the body can be observed by eliminating these toxic ingredients

-Replenish and supplement the body’s ability to fight disease by natural therapy.
+Replenishing and supplementing the body’s ability to fight disease occur through natural therapy.

-Analysis of the growing trend of available “organic” and “all natural” products on store shelves for everyday items.
+Analysis shows increasing availability of “organic” and “all natural” products on store shelves for everyday items.